-• The DPO and Headteacher will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible

-Actions to minimise the impact of data breaches

-We will take the actions set out below to mitigate the impact of different types of data breach, focusing especially on breaches involving particularly risky or sensitive information.
-We will review the effectiveness of these actions and amend them as necessary after any data breach.

-Sensitive information being disclosed via email (including safeguarding records)

-- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error - Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the ICT Technicians to recall it - In any cases where the recall is unsuccessful, the DPO will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way - The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request - The DPO will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website and deleted
+- A meeting will take place to review what happened and how it can be stopped from happening again.
+This meeting will happen as soon as reasonably possible - Actions to minimise the impact of data breaches - We will take the actions set out below to mitigate the impact of different types of data breach, focusing especially on breaches involving particularly risky or sensitive information.
+We will review the effectiveness of these actions and amend them as necessary after any data breach. - Sensitive information being disclosed via email (including safeguarding records) - If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error - Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the IT department to recall it - In any cases where the recall is unsuccessful, the DPO will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way - The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request - The DPO will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website and deleted

-Other types of breach that you might want to consider could include:
+Other types of breaches include:

-- Details of student premium interventions for named children being published on the school website - Non-anonymised student exam results or staff pay information being shared (with the exception of those we are legally obliged to publish) - A school laptop containing non-encrypted sensitive personal data being stolen or hacked - The school's cashless payment provider being hacked and parents' financial details stolen.
+- Details of pupil premium interventions for named children being published on either school's website - Non-anonymised student exam results or staff pay information being shared with Directors or governors - A school laptop containing non-encrypted sensitive personal data being stolen or hacked - The school's cashless payment provider being hacked and parents' financial details stolen